Visitors in public housing

 Step 2.
-Submit your application to your local housing office.
+Submit your form to your local housing office.

 Your application may not be approved if any of the following apply to your visitors:

 - they could cause overcrowding

 - they are former public housing tenants or occupants of tenancy that was terminated by the Department of Local Government, Housing and Community Development in the last two years

 - they cannot prove they have a permanent home elsewhere.